Moody's puts six US banks on watch for potential downgrade - Local News 8

 By Matt Egan, CNN

-Moody’s Investors Service placed six US banks on review for potential downgrades late Monday, in the wake of last week’s collapse of Silicon Valley Bank.
+Moody’s Investors Service placed six US banks on review for potential credit rating downgrades late Monday, in the wake of last week’s collapse of Silicon Valley Bank.

 Moody’s warned it could similarly downgrade First Republic Bank, Zions, Western Alliance, Comerica, UMB Financial and Intrust Financial.
 The firm cited the “extremely volatile funding conditions for some US banks exposed to the risk of uninsured deposit outflows.”